agoldis/currents-example-sameet-2024-12-18/packages/project-dependencies/README.md

   ],
 ```

-Even if `setup` project fails, Playwright correctly reports the results to the reporters, marking all the tests in the dependent projects as `skipped`.
+Even if `setup` project fails, Playwright correctly reports **all the results** to the reporters, marking all the tests in the dependent projects as `skipped`.

 ```sh
 npx playwright test